drbig/cddaiv/README.md

 The [Cataclysm: Dark Days Ahead](http://en.cataclysmdda.com/) Issue Voting Machine.

+You can see the official instance running [here](http://iv.cataclysmdda.com:8111/all).

 This is initial code upload.
 Things are messy.
 Beware of crappy code, and even crappier templates.

+0.9.x version space is for bugfixes.
+If it runs with some load for a month without anything breaking/new bugs spotted it'll move to 1.0.

 **Love needed here:**